 Run BROOD

-vBROOD runs the BROOD command-line application using a query.
-It can run BROOD on multiple processors, provide access to the BROOD command-line options, display the output of the command line in a log window, and display the best fragments found as the run progresses.
+vBROOD runs the BROOD command line application using a query.
+It can run BROOD on multiple processors, provide access to the command line options, display the output of the command line in a log window, and display the best fragments found as the run progresses.

 The first step to running BROOD is to load or select a query.

-• Previously build queries appear in the query list.
+• Previously built queries appear in the query list.

-• Queries can be loaded by clicking the Open item or selecting a recently loaded query from the Recents menu.
+• Queries can be loaded by clicking the Open option.

-• If the query did not have an associated protein, clicking on the Open folder in the Protein text entry will allow you to add one.
+• If the query does not have an associated protein, clicking on the Open icon in the Protein text box will allow you to add one.

 After a query is selected, it is displayed in the 3D window.
-Once it is loaded, clicking Next will take you to Selecting a filter.
+Once it is loaded, clicking “Next” will take you to Select a Filter.

-A BROOD run can use a filter to limit the BROOD search and shorten the run time. vBROOD provides a built-in Druglike filter; users can also build additional filters.
+A filter can limit the BROOD search and can shorten the run time. vBROOD provides a built-in drug-like filter; you can also build additional filters.
 To use a filter, select one from the list or open a previously saved filter.
-See Filtering for more information on creating a filter.

 To open a previously saved filter:

 • Click the Open item in the list.
-This will bring up a dialog that can be used to select a filter.
+This brings up a dialog that can be used to select a filter.

 • Select a filter file and click Open.
-This will add and select a new entry in the list.
+This adds and selects a new entry in the list.

 Alternatively, you can select a filter from the Recents menu.
-Selecting a filter will display the filter values for the given properties in the Filter Values box below the filter list.
-When you are satisfied, click Next to continue to Setup BROOD.
+Selecting a filter will display its given properties in the Filter Values box below the filter list.
+When you are satisfied, click “Next” to continue to Set up BROOD.

 Run options

 The next step in running BROOD is choosing the run parameters.
-Most options correspond directly to a command-line option.
-Hovering with the mouse cursor over most elements in the interface provides a brief description of the option as well as the command-line flag it represents.
+Most options correspond directly to a command line option.
+Hovering over most elements in the interface provides a brief description of the option as well as the command line flag it represents.

 The multiprocessor options, found in the Quick Options section, are particularly useful.
 These options allow you to run multiple BROOD instances using OpenMPI on the same machine as vBROOD.
-This allows BROOD to make use of additional processors if they are available.
+This allows additional processors to be used if they are available.

 Run BROOD